 Types of Teeth Whitening

 The two most common whitening options are in-office treatment and DIY over-the-counter products.
 Professional teeth whitening administered by dentists offer effective and much safer results.
 Medically sourced teeth whitening gels are designed to minimize side effects like tooth sensitivity and unnecessary chemical exposure that are often associated with over-the-counter whitening products.
 Your dentist will work with you to build a treatment plan that will effectively address your dental concerns and meet your cosmetic goals.

-Professional teeth whitening in a dental office is the preferred whitening method because even though stronger agents are applied, the rest of the mouth, including the gums, is protected from these materials.
-In-Office whitening systems feature a buffer in the gel that protects the tooth enamel from damage, are extremely effective, and can transform teeth in a single office visit.
+Professional teeth whitening in a dental office is the preferred whitening method because even though stronger medical grade agents are applied, the rest of the mouth, including the gums, is protected from these materials under the supervision of dentists and healthcare professionals.
+In-Office whitening systems feature a buffer in the gel that protects the tooth enamel from damage, are extremely effective, and can transform teeth in one single office visit.
 Your teeth can brighten up multiple shades in about an hour.

 Over-The-Counter Teeth Whitening Products